hoejsagerc/hoejsagerc/README.md

 <br />

-Be sure to check out my resume website, which i build with DevOps practices and is currently hosting on Azure: https://hoejsager.com.
+Be sure to check out my Web app: https://scriptingchris.tech, which i build from scratch using Python and with DevOps practices in mind.
+The Web app is build with a docker images running the frontend and is hosted in Azure App Services.
+The frontend is connected to the Backend build with Azure Functions, Azure API Management, and Azure Cosmos DB.
+The entire project is build in Azure with Bicep for Infrastructure as Code.
+And of course the entire build & Deployment process is automated with Github Actions pipelines

 If you want to check out some of the Github projects i have been working on you will find them on my Github Organization: https://github.com/orgs/ScriptingChris/